VivianeSimolka/ELT-pipeline/README.md

-# SumUp Homework
+# SumUp Technical Test

 ## Goal of the exercise

 Based on the three provided files (device, store and transaction), provide following KPIs:
-● Top 10 stores per transacted amount
+- Top 10 stores per transacted amount
-● Top 10 products sold
+- Top 10 products sold
-● Average transacted amount per store, typology and country ● Percentage of transactions per device type
+- Average transacted amount per store, typology and country
+- Percentage of transactions per device type
-● Average time for a store to perform its 5 first transactions
+- Average time for a store to perform its 5 first transactions

-## Set-up

-To mirror SumUp set-up, I set-up the project with dbt and Snowflake.
-For sake of simplicity, I loaded the source files as seeds, after converting those to csv.

 ## Assumptions

-### Transactions

-The transaction file contains two timestamps: **created_at** and **happened_at**.
+The transaction file contains two timestamps: `created_at` and `happened_at`.
-85% of records have a earlier **happened_at** timestamp as **created_at** ones.
 Considering the range of timespan between the two timestamps (going up to above 12,000 hours), it could not be a time zone difference.
-For sake of simplicity, I decided to only use the **created_at** timestamp that I consider as the transaction time (as it minimized the number of transaction that happened before the store **created_at** field).
+For sake of simplicity, I decided to only use the `created_at` timestamp that I consider as the transaction time (as it minimized the number of transaction that happened before the store `created_at` field).

 Considering the KPI requested, I assumed that we were only interested in successful transactions.
-(Although it would be interesting to look into).
+(Although it would be interesting to look into failed and rejected transactions).

 Considering there is no information on product quantity sold, I am assuming each transaction correspond on only one item sold.

+The field `created_at` from the store file is considered to be the onboarding time (timestamp when the store has for the first time a fully functional device, named as `store_onboarding_timestamp`).

 ## Methodology

+To mirror SumUp set-up, the project is using **dbt** and **Snowflake**.

+1. **Sources**

+For sake of simplicity, source files are loaded as seeds, after converting those to csv.

+2. **Ingestion**

+Ingestion models, with renamed fields for more explicity and casting field with timestamp information to type timestamp.

+3. **Stage**

+All ingestion models are joigned together to get detailed transaction information.

+4. **Mart**

+Overview with transaction KPIs by store, product and device.

+5. **KPIs**

+Models provided all answer to the technical test.

 ## Results

 ### Top 10 stores per transacted amount

-Model **top_ten_stores_per_transaction_amount**
+Model `top_ten_stores_per_transaction_amount`

 | STORE_ID | STORE_NAME                     | TRANSACTION_AMOUNT |
 |----------|--------------------------------|--------------------|